Inside SRSO Jail

 INMATE WORK CREW

-The Sheriff’s Office houses Federal and FBOP inmates by contract with the United States Marshal’s Service.
-From June 2016 to May 2017, approximately 50 inmates were housed monthly for this contract.
+The Sheriff’s Office houses U.S. Marshall and FBOP inmates by contract with the United States Marshal’s Service.
+From October 2019 to September 2020, the average monthly federal inmate population was 96.4.

 PROGRAMS UNIT – January thru April 2017 Statistics